 - In a second study, reported in the journal Mediators of Inflammation, thyme and oregano oils were used in conjunction and found to benefit colitis in mice.
 The oils reduced the levels of cytokines, biochemical traditionally associated with inflammation.
 The results found oil treatment led to lower mortality and reduced tissue damage in the animals.

-- A fourth study found in Phytomedicine discovered that carvacrol protected the livers of rats that also had blood supply restricted to those organs.
+- A fourth study found in Phytomedicine discovered that carvacrol protected the livers of rats with blood supply restricted to those organs.
 The investigators found that carvacrol was nontoxic to rat livers used in the study.

-Many of the oils available in today’s market are derived from non-oregano species, such as various types of marjoram as well as species of thyme.
-Julia Lawless, author of The Encyclopedia of Essential Oils, says that the vast majority of oregano oil is not labeled correctly, because it is derived from thyme, that is Spanish thyme.
+Many of the oils available in today’s market are derived from non-oregano species, such as various types of marjoram and species of thyme.
+Julia Lawless, the author of The Encyclopedia of Essential Oils, says that the vast majority of oregano oil is not labeled correctly because it is derived from thyme, which is Spanish thyme.

 You can find oregano oil in health food stores and online.
 Look for those with an organic source of Wild Organic Mediterranean Oregano with at least 79-80% carvacrol content.
-The best oregano oil that I have found and suggest to clients as well as the one oregano oil our family uses is Organic Oregano Oil.
+The best oregano oil that I have found and suggest to clients and the one oregano oil our family uses is Organic Oregano Oil.

 More Health Benefits of Oregano Oil